Mobilize.org

-Mobilize.org is a non-partisan American non-profit organization that works with and for members of the Millennial Generation.
+Mobilize.org is a non-partisan American non-profit organization that works with and for Millennials.
 The stated mission of Mobilize.org is to empower and invest in Millennials to create and implement solutions to social problems.

 History

 Mobilize.org was founded in 2002 on the campus of University of California, Berkeley by David Smith, a Berkeley senior, as Mobilizing America's Youth.

 On the morning of March 11, 2002, Smith and a group of 110 students from the Berkeley student government staged a protest in Sacramento over University of California tuition and housing fees.
 The meetings resulted in a stay on student fees and a $15 million housing bond for low-income student housing which the University matched for a total of $30 million.
 This day is now known in UC Berkeley history as "Cal Lobby Day".

 Some of the students who participated in Cal Lobby Day founded Mobilizing America's Youth, now known as Mobilize.org.

 The organization is now led by CEO Maya Enista-Smith.